 All employees, officers and directors of the Company should be scrupulous in avoiding a Conflict of Interest with regard to the Company’s interests.
 A “Conflict of Interest” exists whenever an individual’s private interests interfere or conflict in any way (or even appear to interfere or conflict) with the interests of the Company.
 A Conflict of Interest can arise when an employee, officer or director takes actions or has interests that may make it difficult to perform his or her work for the Company objectively and effectively.
 Conflicts of Interest may also arise when an employee, officer or director, or members of his or her family, receives improper personal benefits as a result of his or her position with the Company, whether received from the Company or a third party.
-Loans to, or guarantees of obligations of, employees, officers and directors and their respective family members may create Conflicts of Interest.
+Loans to, or guarantees of obligations of, employees and their respective family members may create Conflicts of Interest.
 Federal law prohibits loans to directors and executive officers.

 It is impossible to list every situation where a Conflict of Interest could occur.
 Examples of such conflicts include situations where an employee, officer or director: